totalspectrum/spin2cpp/doc/spin.md

 ## Compatibility with Spin2

+Generally fastspin should be compatible with the standard Spin2 compiler.
+Not all Spin2 builtin functions are available on the P1; only the ones listed in the "New intrinsics for both P1 and P2" are available on all platforms.
+But when compiling for P2 all of the Spin2 builtin functions should be available, except for those listed below.

 ### ORG/END

 No address may be given in an ORG/END pair.
 In fastspin inline assembly is always run from HUB rather than from COG.